 - Business communications

 - Import/export management

 - U.S. customs and export licensing regulations

 The Internet has broadened the international reach of many companies, which has created numerous opportunities for those interested in international business.
 Career opportunities exist in finance, accounting, marketing, economics, international law and travel operations.
 Some job titles may include the following:

 Employment Outlook and Salary Info

 While the U.S. Bureau of Labor Statistics (BLS) doesn't provide information specifically for international business workers, it does provide information for the similar field of purchasing management.
-The projected job growth for purchasing managers was two percent from 2014-2024.
-In May 2015, purchasing managers earned a median annual wage of $108,120.
+The projected job growth for purchasing managers was four percent from 2018-2028.
+In May 2018, purchasing managers earned a median annual wage of $118,940.